Macrometacorp/docs/docs/cep/tutorials/transforming-data.md

 ## Introduction

 The stream processor allows you to perform a wide range of transformations to the input data received.
-The transformations are carried out via operators that are defined inline within the stream application.
+The transformations are carried out via operators that are defined inline within the stream worker.

 ## Transform data using Operators

-The operators that you can configure inline within Stream applications in order to carry out data transformations are listed in the [Stream Query Guide](../query-guide/index.md).
+The operators that you can configure inline within Stream workers in order to carry out data transformations are listed in the [Stream Query Guide](../query-guide/index.md).

 To show how an inline operators are configured, let's consider an example where readings from a sensor that indicates the temperature of a room every second are transformed to indicate the average temperature and the average humidity as at each second.

 1. Open the GUI.
 Click the **Stream Apps** tab.
-2. Click **New** to define a new stream application.
+2. Click **New** to define a new stream worker.
 3. Type a **Name**.
 For example, `TemperatureApp`.
 4. Type a **Description**.
-5. Add the following sample stream application.
+5. Add the following sample stream worker.
-6. Let's define the input stream to define the schema based on which data are selected to the streaming integration flow.
+6. Define the input stream to define the schema based on which data are selected to the streaming integration flow.

-    In this example, let's assume that each event indicates the device ID, the room number, and the temperature.
+    In this example, assume that each event indicates the device ID, the room number, and the temperature.
 Therefore, let's define an input stream as follows:
     ```sql
 	   CREATE STREAM TempStream (deviceID long, roomNo int, temp double);
     ```

    > For more information about defining input streams to receive events, see the [Consuming Data page](consuming-data.md).

-7. Let's define the output stream which will receive the average temperature of each incomming message in the TempStream.
+7. Define the output stream which will receive the average temperature of each incomming message in the TempStream.
 The output stream definition is as follows:
     ```sql
        CREATE SINK OutputStream WITH (type='stream', stream='OutputStream', map.type='json') (roomNo int, avgTemp double);
     ```

 8. To do the required transformation, let's add the query as follows:

-    1. Add the `INSERT INTO` clause with the name of the output stream to indicate that the processed events are directed to that stream.
+    A. Add the `INSERT INTO` clause with the name of the output stream to indicate that the processed events are directed to that stream.

         ```sql
         INSERT INTO OutputStream
         FROM TempStream;
         ```
-    1. Add a `select` to select the fields required to calculate the average temperature.
+    B. Add a `select` to select the fields required to calculate the average temperature.
 Apply the `avg()` to the `temp` attribute, and then specify `avgTemp` as the name with which the result should be output.

         ```sql
         SELECT roomNo, avg(temp) AS avgTemp
         ```

-    1. Add the `from` clause with the name of the input stream to indicate that the events to be processed are taken from the input stream.
+    C. Add the `from` clause with the name of the input stream to indicate that the events to be processed are taken from the input stream.

         ```sql
         FROM TempStream
         ```

-    1. To group by a specific attribute (by the `roomNo` attribute in this example), specify it via the `group by` clause as shown below.
+    D. To group by a specific attribute (by the `roomNo` attribute in this example), specify it via the `group by` clause as shown below.

         ```sql
         INSERT INTO OutputStream